ReiiYuki/get-react-library-template/README.md

 3. Commit your change and update version of your library in `package.json`

-4. Let's publish!!! by `npm pulish`
+4. Let's publish!!! by `npm publish`